 Real estate agent fees – are they too high?
 It’s one of the biggest issues for those selling their homes.
 While the argument goes that you need an estate agent in order to get the best price for your home, sometimes, the added value simply gets eaten up in the high fees homeowners pay out to their agents.
 So, what’s really behind estate agent fees?

 The amount that real estate agents charge varies across Australia, and is even different from suburb to suburb.
 They might be anywhere between 1.5% and 3% of the cost price, with the average real estate agent commission usually hovering around 2-2.5%.
 However, there’s not a lot of information out there – many traditional estate agents keep their cards close to their chests when it comes to giving out information on their commission, so it’s hard to compare estate agent fees.

-However, given the high average value of Australian properties, it’s clear that many real estate agents are walking away with a large chunk of your sale price.
+However, given the high average value of Australian properties (especially right now in the face of record house prices), it’s clear that many real estate agents are walking away with a large chunk of your sale price.

-With Upside, no matter how high a property sale price is, our customers pay the same low fee, including marketing costs. $7,500 for private treaty or $8,500 for auction.
+With Upside, no matter how high a property sale price is, our customers pay the same low fee, including marketing costs.
+We charge a flat, cheaper fee that covers all the essentials for selling your home.
 Get in touch with Upside today to find out how we can maximise your sale price when you sell your property.

 What do real estate agents’ fees pay for?